- Lessons in an app that barely covers Shona

 The questions everyone asks.

-In some ways, yes — and it goes further.
-Afri-Speak pairs daily five-minute lessons with an AI tutor you can actually have a conversation with, plus Shona games (such as Mazwi, our Wordle-inspired daily word puzzle) and vocabulary built around the language as Zimbabweans speak it today, not the textbook version.
+In some ways, yes, and it goes further.
+Afri-Speak pairs daily five-minute lessons with an AI tutor you can actually have a conversation with, plus Shona word puzzles (Mazwi, Wordle-inspired; and Nyuchi, spelling-bee-style) and vocabulary built around the language as Zimbabweans speak it today, not the textbook version.

 Yes.
 That's the most common starting point we design for.
 The tutor lets you reply in English while it answers in Shona, then gradually flips the ratio as you find your voice.
 No pressure to perform on day one.